 But since the technology is young, the software doesn’t have the reliability Samsung users would have hoped for.
 Aside from the fact that it doesn’t even come close to supporting all banks, let’s all admit that NFC is still incredibly easy to hack.
 Aside from security concerns, Samsung Pay has some habits that make it less desirable – like removing your CC and making you reauthorize every couple of days.

 As with all things related to technology, some people love it and some people don’t.
 If you’re in the last category, you’ve come to the right place.
 Since Samsung Pay is one of those apps forced by Samsung on your device (bloatware), uninstalling it completely will require you to root your device.

 But don’t get discouraged, if root isn’t an option there are still ways to remove its functionality and prevent it from using your phone resources.

-With this in mind, here’s a list of methods on getting rid of Samsung Pay.
+With this in mind, here’s a list of methods for getting rid of Samsung Pay.

 Method 1: Disabling it from App manager